CKB mission statement

 - describe and predict the effects on the environment in a reliable way

 - develop measures so that the impact on the environment lies within acceptable limits.

 CKB shall act as a collaborating organ for researchers and departments at SLU and interested parties outside the university.
 CKB will also act as a neutral meeting place for discussions between universities, authorities and industries on the use of chemical pesticides.

 CKB is led by a director and an assistant director.
-A steering committee assists the director in decisions about direction, priorities and budget, and they continuously follow and evaluate the activities.
 An operational group consists of researchers at SLU that represents the subject area and should be advisory in terms of the activities and scientific development.
+They are also responsible for the work within their respective areas of operation.
 CKB is a part of the Department of Aquatic Sciences and Assessment.

 Get in contact with us

 Chemical pesticides are used within agriculture to protect the crop from attacks by weeds, fungi and insects.
 The use of pesticides is currently one of the normal farming practices and will continue to be so for the foreseeable future.
 New pesticides that are claimed to be less damaging to the environment have been introduced, but all application of toxic substances carries a risk of affecting the environment and human health.